dysemjay/dys-server-guide/guide.md

 Starting the Server
 ----------------------------------

 This section will describe a procedure for starting the server, and some command line parameters that may be passed during this process.
 SRCDS should be started with a shell script called "srcds_run", located in <Name of server directory>.
 In my opinion, the original script has some features that do not serve much of a purpose, or do not work properly.
-A revised version that I wrote can be found here: <TODO: Link> The primary differences are: reliance on the -debugcmds parameter to pass arguments to gdb, a revised help message, and a little refactoring.
+A revised version that I wrote can be found here: https://github.com/dysemjay/dys-server-guide/blob/master/srcds_run_m The primary differences are: reliance on the -debugcmds parameter to pass arguments to gdb, a revised help message, and a little refactoring.
 More information can be found in the readme of the repository.

 When SRCDS is started, the server command line interface will opened.
 This can pose a problem when attempting to switch between the server console, and the shell prompt.
 A common method of circumventing this is to start SRCDS with the screen command.
 The session can be detached from (to return to the shell prompt) by pressing Ctrl-a, then Ctrl-d.
 The session can be reattached with the command `screen -r`